Proper nutrition for diseases of the nervous system. Muscular dystrophy

 acquired dystrophy.

-According to the types of metabolic disorders, it can be:
+Depending on the type of metabolic disorder, it can be:

 protein;